Buffon's Problem determines Gaussian Curvature in three Geometries: Introduction

-Buffon's problem has attracted considerable interest and invited many generalizations and analogs following its introduction in the book \cite{Buff2} and in Buffon's earlier lecture \cite{Buff1}.
-Already in 1860, Barbier studied in \cite{Bar} an analog of this problem in the planar setting but where the needle is replaced by a rigid rectifiable plane curve, a ``noodle''.
-Solomon gives an extensive treatment and review of this problem and many of its generalizations in \cite{Sol}.
-He includes a review and discussion of an application in three dimensions.
-Klain and Rota give a treatment of the Buffon problem in \cite{Rota}.
-Diaconis studies the problem in the setting of a long needle in \cite{Dia}, where he calculates the probability mass function for the random variable that counts the number of intersections and estimates its moments.
-He also discusses an applied motivation for this problem in detection deployment.
-Peter and Tanasi study in \cite{PT} an analog of the Buffon problem on the sphere, using a grating formed by lines of longitude.
-Isokawa discusses an analog of Buffon's problem on the sphere in \cite{Iso}, using a grating formed by lines of latitude.
+Buffon's problem has attracted considerable interest and invited many generalizations and analogues following its introduction \cite{Buff1, Buff2}.
+Barbier studied an analogue of this problem in the planar setting with the ``needle'' replaced by a ``noodle'', a rigid rectifiable plane curve \cite{Bar}.
+Diaconis studied the problem in the setting of a long needle \cite{Dia}, estimated the moments of the random variable that counts the number of intersections, and discussed an applied motivation for this problem in detection deployment.
+Solomon's extensive treatment and review of the problem \cite{Sol} presents many of its generalizations.
+Klain and Rota treat the problem in the planar setting by relating it to the Crofton formula \cite{Rota}.
+Peter and Tanasi \cite{PT} and Isokawa \cite{Iso} studied analogues of Buffon's problem on the sphere, the former with gratings formed by lines of longitude, and the latter with gratings formed by lines of latitude.